Our Latest Blog Post's !

 You might be eligible to deduct some vehicle costs if you use your car for work.
 You could be able to deduct vehicle-related costs like gas, insurance, license and registration fees, maintenance and repairs, leasing charges, and interest on loans used to buy a car if you’re self-employed.

 Depending on whether you lease or buy your car, there are various deductions.
 Capital cost allowance (CCA), a deduction used over a number of years based on the depreciation percentage, is available if you purchase (until the car gets old and has no more value).
 The amount of CCA you can claim for business use is capped at certain vehicle prices.
-For passenger cars, the cap is $30,000, but for zero-emission cars, it is $55,000.

 Under certain conditions, salaried employees may also be eligible for automobile expenditure deductions.
 The complete eligibility requirements are available here.
 Remember that travel time between your home and place of employment is not deductible.